In this section, our attorneys explain Nevada’s criminal laws and legal concepts, A to Z

 Example: Tonya was date-raped on New Year’s Day, 2013.
 She blamed herself for years until a therapist later explained to her that she was a crime victim.
 Tonya then filed a police report in 2023.

 Since the incident occurred on or after October 1, 2011 and she filed a police report within 20 years of the incident, there is no statute of limitations for the police to arrest her perpetrator.

 Since sexual assault is so serious and can have lifelong consequences – such as emotional trauma, STDs, pregnancy – it is fairer to give victims more time to decide whether or not to come forward and press for criminal prosecution.

-Some reasons victims in sexual assault cases elect not to report right away include:
+Ten reasons victims in sexual assault cases elect not to report right away include:

 People who commit sexual assault crimes are no less guilty 20 years after the incident than four years.
 By extending the statute of limitations, survivors have more time to process their situation and decide whether to file a police report.

 The Nevada crimes of murder (NRS 200.030) and terrorism (NRS 202.445) have no statute of limitations.
 Sex trafficking (NRS 201.300) has no statute of limitations if a police report is filed within four (4) years of the alleged trafficking.
-And rape has no statute of limitations if either:

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
-He has been featured on CNN, Good Morning America, Dr Phil, Court TV, The Today Show and Court TV.
+He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.